BrowserBox/BrowserBox/README.md

 ```

 At this point you'll have your login link and you'll be ready to start BrowserBox and connect.
-To start 'er up, type:
+Finally, to start 'er up, type:

 ```posh
 Start-BrowserBox
 ```

-And open your login-link in a browser.
+And open your login-link in any modern browser anywhere.
 Note that if you're on Windows Server this step will disconnect your RDP session
 as we perform some voodoo-foo in order to utilize the pre-existing and good RDP Audio Driver in a way that lets us retain
 an audio stream even when you're not connected to your server.